ariahuangnus/ALBEF/README.md

 5. Evaluate the result using the official evaluation server.

 ### Visual Entailment:
-1. Download SNLI-VE dataset from the original website.
+1. Download <a href='https://github.com/necla-ml/SNLI-VE>SNLI-VE</a> dataset from the original website.
 2. Download and extract the provided dataset json files.
 3. In configs/VE.yaml, set the paths for the json files and the image path.
 4. Finetune the pre-trained checkpoint using 8 A100 GPUs: